 Mayor Gary Lorenz

 Gary Lorenz has been serving the community as mayor of the City of Ankeny since December 2012.
 Prior to serving as mayor, Lorenz served two terms as an Ankeny City Council Member.
 After a three-year hiatus from the City Council, Lorenz was asked to fill the vacancy created by then Mayor Steve Van Oort’s election to the Polk County Board of Supervisors in 2012.
 Lorenz accepted the call and was appointed by the City Council to fill the remaining balance of the term.
-Lorenz then ran unopposed for mayor in November 2013 and is currently serving the remainder of a four-year term.
+Lorenz then ran unopposed for mayor in November 2013 and was re-elected for a second term in November 2017.

 In addition to his responsibilities as mayor, Lorenz has served the community as a member of the Waste Water Reclamation Authority Board and Executive Committee, Metropolitan Planning Organization, BRAVO, Greater Des Moines Convention and Visitors Bureau, Metro Advisory Council, Greater Des Moines Partnership Board and Executive Committee, Mid Iowa Association of Local Governments, currently serving as chair, Ankeny Area Chamber of Commerce Board and Executive Committee, Ankeny Economic Development Corporation, Polk County Aviation Authority along with various other local and regional task forces and committees.